base-angewandte/base-ui-components/buildSetup.md

 # run unit tests
 npm run test:unit

-# create index file for every component (if it does not exist yet)
-npm run updateindex

-# force index update (also if index.js already exists)
-npm run updateindex:all

 # create a changelog for the newest version adding to CHANGELOG.md
 npm run changelog